 As much as I love Maine, I also love taking off for adventures to far off places.
 I often travel solo so I can wander off to explore the unbeaten path and dive into the local culture.
 I’m currently stationed in Maine at the moment slaving away at various jobs (that I equally love!) to save money to take off on my “Great Escape” in 2016 (and to return to graduate school for my PhD).

 Every time I leave for a new adventure, I always consider not returning home.
 There is so much to see and do on this planet!
 I just hope that I have enough time to enjoy all that I can.
 So far most of my travels have been in Central America, a region of the world that I quickly fell in love with!
-I’m currently learning Spanish so I cannot be ripped off by more taxi drivers (or at least that’s the hope)!
+I’m currently learning Spanish so I can’t be ripped off by more taxi drivers (or at least that’s the hope)!
 I plan to start my “Great Escape” journey in South America when the time comes.
 However, as much as I love the Latin America culture, I’m excited to return to Europe in the spring of 2015 for a few weeks!

-I’m a bit of a contradiction when it comes to my life priorities.
+I’m a bit of a mixed bag when it comes to my life priorities.
 Maybe because I want everything at once?
 As much as I love stashing away money for traveling the world, I love saving money in my emergency fund and paying off my student loans just as equally.
 You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund, save for my “Great Escape,” attempt to pay off $20,000 of student loan debt in 3 years, and all while investing in my future retirement.
 Whew… that was a mouth full!

 My goal is to help educate millennials about money.
 When I graduated high school and entered college I had no clue about what student loan debt really means.
 When I graduated college I had no idea that the $44,000 student loan debt weight would crush me.
 I quickly learned how to continue to live as a “poor college student” in my 20s.
 Now that I am older and wiser I hope to help my peers maneuver through the muddy waters of life post-college in the 2000’s where the average college student graduates with about $30,000 of debt!